Hypertension

 Table

-Medication selection is based on several factors, including comorbidities and contraindications.
+Medication selection is based on several factors, including comorbidities, contraindications, and tolerability.
 For most patients, when selecting an agent for monotherapy, initial treatment may be with any of the following medication classes:

 • Angiotensin-converting enzyme (ACE) inhibitor